hashicorp/nomad/website/source/docs/drivers/docker.html.md

   tasks using `cap_add` and `cap_drop` options.
 Supports the value `"ALL"` as a shortcut for whitelisting all capabilities.

+* `docker.dir.alloc.mount`: Defaults to `/alloc`.
+Changing this allows you to change the mount point inside the container for shared task storage.
+This can be particularly helpful when implementing a schedular agnostic standard for a shared task storage directory.

+* `docker.dir.local.mount`: Defaults to `/local`.
+Changing this allows you to change the mount point inside the container for local storage.
+This can be particularly helpful when implementing a schedular agnostic standard for a local storage directory.

+* `docker.dir.secrets.mount`: Defaults to `/secrets`.
+Changing this allows you to change the mount point inside the container for secrets.
+This can be particularly helpful when implementing a schedular agnostic standard for a secrets directory.

 Note: When testing or using the `-dev` flag you can use `DOCKER_HOST`, `DOCKER_TLS_VERIFY`, and `DOCKER_CERT_PATH` to customize Nomad's behavior.
 If `docker.endpoint` is set Nomad will **only** read client configuration from the